reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-5.md

 ## VOX

 There are a number of ADPCM algorithms—many different ways to adapt our step size based on the amplitude of the difference and/or prediction—and after testing some out while importing data as audio in Audacity, I decided VOX was by far my favorite.
-Unfortunately I wasn't able to find anything pre-existing in Rust for VOX — the [symphonia crate](https://crates.io/crates/symphonia) that was recommended to me only has [Microsoft and IMA flavors](https://lib.rs/crates/symphonia-codec-adpcm#readme-support) of ADPCM.
+Unfortunately I wasn't able to find anything pre-existing in Rust for VOX—the [symphonia crate](https://crates.io/crates/symphonia) that was recommended to me only has [Microsoft and IMA flavors](https://lib.rs/crates/symphonia-codec-adpcm#readme-support) of ADPCM.
 Looks like I need to code it myself!
 You can find the resulting code [here](https://github.com/reillypascal/data2audio).

 Here's a snippet of audio databent through my resulting VOX ADPCM implementation: